Brian Eno: Early life

-Brian Peter George Eno was born on 15 May 1948 in the village of Melton, Suffolk, the son of William Arnold Eno (1916–1988), a postal worker and clock and watch repairer, and Maria Alphonsine Eno (née Buslot; 1922–2005), a Belgian national.
-Eno is the eldest of their three children; he has a brother, Roger, and sister Arlette.
+Brian Peter George Eno was born on 15 May 1948 in the village of Melton, Suffolk, England, the son of William Arnold Eno (1916–1988), a postal worker and clock and watch repairer, and Maria Alphonsine (née Buslot; 1922–2005), a Belgian national.
+His grandfather was a multi-instrumentalist who played the saxophone and bassoon whilst he built and repaired pianos and church organs.
+Eno is the eldest of three children; he has a brother, Roger, and sister Arlette.
 They have a half-sister, Rita, from their mother's previous relationship.
-The surname Eno is derived from the French Huguenot surname Hennot.
+The surname Eno is derived from the Huguenot surname Hennot.
+Along with the rest of the family, in particular the parents, he was raised Catholic.

-In 1959, Eno attended St Joseph's College in Ipswich, a Catholic grammar school of the De La Salle Brothers order.
-His confirmation name is derived from the school, taking the name Brian Peter George St. John le Baptiste de la Salle Eno.
-In 1964, after earning four O-levels, including one in art and maths, Eno had developed an interest in art and music and had no interest in a "conventional job".
+In 1959, Eno attended St Joseph's College, Ipswich, a Catholic grammar school of the De La Salle Brothers order.
+His confirmation name is taken from the founder of the De La Salle Brothers, Jean-Baptiste de La Salle, giving "Brian Peter George Jean-Baptiste de la Salle Eno".
+During this time, he had begun to listen to American R&B, blues and doo wop artists; he specifically cited the Lafayettes, Don and Juan, the Silhouettes and Little Richard as being key American musical figures within this period.
+He was also inspired by Dutch painter Piet Mondrian, whom he had first discovered whilst staying with Carl Otto Eno, his uncle, at his residence where he would collect pieces of art.

+By 1964, after earning four O-levels, including in art and mathematics, Eno had developed an interest in art and music and had no interest in a "conventional job".
 He enrolled at the Ipswich School of Art, taking on the newly established Groundcourse foundation art degree established by new media artist Roy Ascott.
 Here, one of Eno's teachers was artist Tom Phillips, who became a lifelong friend and encouraged his musical ability.
 Phillips recalled the pair doing "piano tennis" in which, after collecting pianos, the two stripped and aligned them in a hall and struck them with tennis balls.
 In 1966, Eno studied for a diploma in Fine Arts at the Winchester School of Art, from which he graduated in 1969.
 At Winchester Eno once attended a lecture by future Who guitarist Pete Townshend, also a former student of Ascott's; he cites this as the moment when he realised he could make music without formal training.